rdsea/bigdataincidentanalytics/REASONING.md

 * Define alerts inside Prometheus (see its [README](monitoring/prometheus/README.md) for configuration details) based on the desired metrics.
 These may include infrastructure, platform, application metrics or even a combination thereof.
 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), Prometheus' built-in querying language is required to define alert expressions over one or more time-series.
   * Make sure to include `pipeline_component` as label in the alert.
   * Alerts can be added/updated/removed during runtime.
-One needs to invoke Prometheus' `reload` action which triggers the reload of the configuration files.
+One needs to only invoke Prometheus' `reload` action which triggers the reload of the configuration files.
 * Whenever the expression in the defined alert matches in Prometheus, it pushes the alert to the Alertmanager component.
 In the configuration of the Alertmanager, a new route and a new receiver of type `webhook` must be defined.
 Please refer to [alertmanager.yml](monitoring/prometheus/alertmanager.yml) configuration.
   * If you already have alerting in place with e-mail, Slack etc. as receivers and therefore don't want every alert to forwarded as Signal, then simply introduce a distinction label for the Signal alerts and make the `ingestion-service` route only match alerts that have that particular label.
+Based on this, we make the assumption that all alerts going through the `ingestion-service` route are meant to be Signals.

 #### Example: From reporting to Signal

 In order to provide a clearer picture, we illustrate the the last sub-sections based on an example.
 In the reference Big Data pipeline, let us assume that we want to track the number of sensor data records the Node-RED component processes.
 As we will see later, this can help us indicate a data loading incident.
 These are the steps that need to be reproduced:

-* **Instrumentation**: since our desired metric is use-case driven, we cannot leverage existing performance-based metrics (one could argue that the number of received bytes could be a reasonable indication, but this is not the point here) and therefore need to provide a custom, user-written one.
+* **Instrumentation**: since our desired metric is use-case driven, we cannot leverage existing performance-based or other low-level metrics (one could argue that the number of received bytes could be a reasonable indication, but this is not the point here) and therefore need to provide a custom, user-written one.
 In the Node-RED flow, after consuming the sensor data record, a `function` node must be added with the following Javascript content, utilizing the [Prom-client](https://github.com/siimon/prom-client) library:

   ```javascript
   const prometheus = context.global.get('prometheus');